 Ease of Use

-It is simple for beginners, especially for Microsoft Office users.
+It is simple for beginners, especially for Microsoft Office users, thanks to Power BI’s user interface, which is designed for simplicity.

 Data Visualization